Nike sweatshops: Response by Nike

-After these reports surfaced of the conditions of the factories, Nike denied the claims.
+However, Nike denied the claims after reports by reporters and citizens of the factory conditions surfaced.

-Later, Nike director Todd McKean stated in an interview that Nike originally did not claim the factories were their own as they had be subcontracted, and admitted the company engaged in irresponsible practices and could have done more to address the issue before.
+Later, Nike director Todd McKean stated in an interview that Nike and Middha Co. originally did not claim the factories were their own as they had been subcontracted, and admitted the company engaged in irresponsible practices and could have done more to address the issue before.

 Nike began to monitor working conditions in factories that produce their products.
 During the 1990s, Nike installed a code of conduct for their factories.
 This code is called SHAPE: Safety, Health, Attitude, People, and Environment.
 The company spends around $10 million a year to follow the code, adhering to regulations for fire safety, air quality, minimum wage, and overtime limits.
 In 1998, Nike introduced a program to replace its petroleum-based solvents with less dangerous water-based solvents.
 A year later, an independent expert stated that Nike had, "substituted less harmful chemicals in its production, installed local exhaust ventilation systems, and trained key personnel on occupational health and safety issues."
 The study was conducted in a factory in Vietnam.

+In 1998, Nike attempts to rebrand themselves as well.
+Phil Knight (the CEO then) made a statement during a said "I truly believe the American consumer doesn't want to buy products made under abusive conditions."
+After stating this, they do make a claim to raise the minimum wage and fix the working conditions in an attempt to correct some mistakes.